The model theory of the curve graph: Background

 \begin{definition}[Consistent $\mL$--theory] A \emph{theory} $T$ is given by a set of $\LL$--sentences.
 A theory $T$ is \emph{consistent} if there is an $\LL$--structure $\mM$ where every sentence in $T$ holds.
-We say that $\mM$ is a \emph{model} of $T$. \end{definition} The \emph{consequences} of $T$ are the sentences which hold in every model of $T$.
-If $\phi$ is a consequence of $T$, we say that $\phi$ \emph{follows from} $T$ (or $T$ \emph{proves} $\phi$) and write $T \vdash \phi$. \begin{definition}[Complete theory] A consistent theory is called \emph{complete} if for all $\mL$--sentences $\phi$ either $T \vdash \phi$ or $T \vdash \neg \phi$. \end{definition}
+We say that $\mM$ is a \emph{model} of $T$.
+The \emph{theory of $\mM$}, denoted $\Th{\mM}$, consists of the maximal (with respect to inclusion) theory $T$ such that $\mM\models T$. \end{definition} The \emph{consequences} of $T$ are the sentences which hold in every model of $T$.
+If $\phi$ is a consequence of $T$, we say that $\phi$ \emph{follows from} $T$ (or $T$ \emph{proves} $\phi$) and write $T \vdash \phi$.
+If for all $\mL$--sentences $\phi$ either $T \vdash \phi$ or $T \vdash \neg \phi$, the theory $T$ is called \emph{complete}.
+G\"odel's Completeness Theorem implies that the proving relation $\vdash$ and the modeling relation $\models$ are, in an appropriate sense, equivalent.
+A theory is \emph{consistent} if it admits a model.
+Equivalently, a theory $T$ is consistent if it is not \emph{inconsistent}, which is to say $T\vdash \phi$ and $T\vdash \neg\phi$ for some sentence $\phi$.
+The following result is basic and will be used several times in this paper.

 \begin{theorem}[Compactness Theorem] A theory $T$ is consistent if and only if every finite subset of $T$ is consistent. \end{theorem}